Check out Oasis' new music video for 'Acquiesce'

-Oasis have shared a new lyric video for their classic track ‘Acquiesce’ – check it out first on NME below.
+Oasis have shared a new lyric video for their classic track ‘Acquiesce’ – check it out first on NME above.

 The song will appear on the 25th anniversary reissue of the Manchester band’s 1998 B-sides collection ‘The Masterplan’, which is due for release in various new formats on November 3 (pre-order/pre-save here).